 You will receive a text message and an e-mail once your application has been approved.
 The email contains a link to your personal status page.
 On this page, you can check the status of your application and download and print the PDF version of your NZeTA visa.
 This PDF is your officially granted visa and contains all the necessary information for the New Zealand immigration service.

 It is important that you double-check that your details are correct in the document.
-Check that all passport details of all travellers are listed correctly, because if there are any mistakes, the NZeTA is invalid.
-This includes the names, passport numbers, dates of birth, places of birth, issue dates and expiry dates of the passports of all travellers.
-If other data is incorrectly stated, in most cases this is less of a problem.
-It is not possible to amend the data after the application has been received by the immigration authorities; you must submit a completely new application.
+In particular, check that all names and passport details of all travellers are correct, because if there are any mistakes, the NZeTA is invalid.
+If other details are incorrect, in most cases this is less of a problem.

 It is advisable to print out the visa, even though it is not compulsory.
 If you carry a printed version of your NZeTA with you, you can be assisted more quickly upon arrival in New Zealand if you are selected for a random check.

 - I did not receive my NZeTA yet, what now?

 You will receive an e-mail after you have paid for the visa and after your photograph has been approved.
 The emails contain a link to your personal status page, where you can check the status of your application at any time.